project-cemetery/lefthook/README.md

 pub global activate lefthook
 ```

 You are beautiful!
-Just create `lefthook.yml` with description of hooks, and start using it.
+Just create `lefthook.yml` in root of your project, add description of hooks, and start using it.

 ## Examples